-Receptionists – Employers continue to look for professional and corporately presented receptionists with at least 12 months or more of experience who are well spoken and reliable.
-Such candidates are in high demand.
-Yet many candidates tend to undervalue this role and many want to skip this valuable step in gaining experience that will allow them to move up within organisations.
+Receptionists – Employers continue to look for professional and corporately presented Receptionists with at least 12 months or more of experience.
+Candidates need to be well spoken and reliable.
+Yet many candidates undervalue this role and want to skip this valuable step in gaining experience that helps advance their career.

 While there are candidates available, there is a shortage of top quality candidates.

 Within the public sector some longer term contracts are available, particularly for Executive Assistants and Administrators.
 Limited permanent recruitment is taking place, with contract roles instead the focus.
 Candidates with a broad range of skills, security clearance and government experience will secure work.